 What We Do

-The Netherlands-based Stichting Route Server Support (translated: Route Server Support Foundation) was founded to support the development of route server software and to further the quality and safety of the Internet routing system.
+The Netherlands-based Stichting Route Server Support (translated: Route Server Support Foundation) was founded to support the development of BGP & RPKI route server software to further the quality and safety of the Internet routing system.

 The Internet Industry currently faces an interesting challenge: collectively we have become dependent on a single open source BGP implementation.
 We tackle this lack of open source software suitable for high-end mission critical Route Server deployments.

-The ultimate goal is the improvement of the BGP software diversity and the strengthening of open source BGP implementations.
+Our goal is to improve BGP software diversity and strengthening of open source BGP implementations.
 Using both BIRD and OpenBGPD will provide the reliability and redundancy of the Route Server Service present at modern-day IXPs.

 We contribute to the diversity in Route Server implementations by using the Internet Engineering Task Forces (IETF) open Internet standards.
 Open Standards make it possible to create multiple different implementations for the same functionality - each implementation with its own strengths.
 Leveraging a diverse set of Route Server implementations reduces the chances of a single software defect causing Internet-scale problems.